jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Marketing.md

 And none of them.

 And this surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
-But each discipline had a limited toolbox of techniques.
-Sometimes those techniques were very effective in a real fight.
-But often they were not.
-For example, karate's katas, taekwondo's flashy high-kicks, boxing's obesssion with standing toe-to-toe and swinging for a knockout.
-In a real fight many beloved martial arts techniques like these were easily countered.
+But that wasn't the case because each discipline had a limited toolbox of techniques.
+Sometimes those techniques were very effective in a real fight, like some Brazilian jit jitsu's submissions, or wrestling's dominate control.
+But many techniques like karate's katas, taekwondo's flashy high-kicks, boxing's obesssion with standing toe-to-toe and swinging for a knockout were easily countered and not effective.

-No martial art discipline was complete.
+After several years of fighting no rules tournaments it became clear some martial arts were more effective than others, but no discipline was complete either.

 Before the open competition of Ultimate Fighting, each martial art didn't need to notice that.
-Each was happily vested into its own sub-culture that hid the fact Nature has no rules and the winner of a real right is the person left standing.
+Each was happily vested into its own sub-culture that hid the fact Nature has no rules, judges, or referres.
+The winner of a real right is the person left standing.

-Said another way, many martial arts students were tricked into thinking fights should judged according to man-made rules instead of real-world results.
-And, as Ultimate Fighting grew over the 1990s and 2000s, it forced reflection among the martial art communities.
+Said another way, many martial arts students were tricked into thinking fights are judged according to man-made rules instead of real-world results.
+And, as Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced reflection among the martial art communities.

-As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they "didn't like what they were finding out."
+As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out."
 However, many fighters accepted the effectual truth being revealed by Ultimate Fighting.

 And so, the world of martial arts started to get all mixed up.

-Some boxers started to train submissions.
-Thai kickboxers learned some wrestling.
+Some kickboxers started to train submissions.
+Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Eventually, after several years of watching, learning, and participating in the cross-pollination of techniques, these fighters evolved skills far beyond their old martial arts teachers and cultures.
+Eventually, after several years of watching, learning, and participating in the cross-pollination of techniques, these fighters evolved skills far beyond their old martial arts teachers and disciplines.

 With the constant physical pain of failure, and a newly open mind, martial artists adopted evolution's philosophy of "adapt or die."
-Human self-defense finally learned what every lifeform on Earth knows; there is no rule-book.
+Human self-defense finally learned what every lifeform on Earth knows; there is no rulebook.

 No deer in the world depends on a judge to save it when fighting off a bear, as no bear depends on a pundit declaring it the winner to get its next meal.

-Humans we're wrong to think a single discipline or technique is the best.
-The best technique is entirely depenedant on assessing ones's opponent and surroundings while measuring the risks and rewards of the fight.
-But fighters were not stupid.
+Humans only ever thought a single discipline or technique is the best because we followed their rulebooks.
+Like in Nature, the best technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.

+But fighters were never stupid.
 Their fault is quite human; they fell prey to good storytelling.

-Quality storytelling is why so many devoted boxers, judokas, and other martial artists were engrossed into their respective history, culture, traditions.
+Quality storytelling is why so many devoted boxers, judokas, and other practioners were engrossed into the respective history, culture, traditions of their respective martial arts.
 Isolated martial art disciplines acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.
-Hence martial artists fought street fights without fear of their opponent's techniques.

-Ignorance wasn't bliss for the many martial artists who got beaten up black and blue, knocked unconscious, or suffocated by a choke hold because human storytelling convinced them real fights conform to their discipline's rulebook.

 Once martial artists opened their minds, they started fighting for themselves.
 Fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their techniques but were also artificial and must be forgotten when preparing for an actual fight.

-Once the martial arts community learned to "adapt or die," they eventually stopped acting how they wanted and evolved what they needed.
-Instead of falling prey to their martial arts culture, history, and storytelling, martial artists slowly embraced evolution as their instructor.

-Once martial artists adopted the rules of evolution, they entered a brave new world.
+Instead of falling prey to their martial arts culture, history, and storytelling, martial artists slowly embraced evolution as their instructor, and so entered a brave new world.

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
-Boxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
+Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 The individual disciplines brought their techniques to an open marketplace of ideas.

 With evolution as their ultimate teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
 The best martial arts trainers were the ones who helped their students adapt faster.